wbabik/Practical_computing/Class_13/Class_13.md

 Please stop here to make sure that you understand what and how was calculated here.

-In principle, it’s posible that more than one species occurs in a locality, let’s check it\!
+In principle, it’s possible that more than one species occurs in a locality, let’s check it\!

 ``` r